celiagiotti/visualisation_mini-project/README.md

 - visualisation_2.py
 - visualisation_3.py

+This 3 files of code contain all the code for all the visualisations required for the project.

+**You have other files which are data files:**
+- departements-avec-outre-mer.geojson
+- departements-version-simplifiee.geojson
+- dpt2020.csv

 To view the various visualisations, you will need to create an environment that allows you to run the python scripts from your terminal.
 Once you have done this, your terminal will issue a command to launch the visualisation interface via Streamlit and open a web page so that you can play with the visualisations.

+Here are the different steps:
+- Recover the entire Git repository
+- Install all the necessary libraries in a specific environment using requirements.txt
+- Run in the terminal **"python3 visualisation_1.py" or "python3 visualisation_2.py" or "python3 visualisation_3.py"**
+- A command message will be sent to the terminal for viewing with Streamlit: **"streamlit run visualisation_1.py" or "streamlit run visualisation_2.py" or "streamlit run visualisation_3.py"** (A web page with the graphs will open: then it's your turn to play!)

 Just to remind you, here are the objectives and guidelines for the mini-projects: